Chesapeake Ohio Airport History

 The “Flying Mayes Family” received additional wings today when 16-year-old Bob Mayes, Greenbrier Military school cadet, made his first solo flight.

-Portsmouth Times, Portsmouth, Ohio Tue, Jun 2, 1942 – Page 11 Huntington-Ironton-Chesapeake Airport Returns to Schedule – After a four-day lapse, American Airlines service resumed as the result of protests by Huntington groups through Congressman George W. Johnson.
+Huntington-Ironton-Chesapeake Airport Returns to Schedule—After a four-day lapse, American Airlines service resumed following protests by Huntington groups through Congressman George W. Johnson.

-Pittsburgh Post-Gazette, 10 Aug 1942, Mon, Page 10
+Pittsburgh Post-Gazette, August 10 1942, Mon, Page 10

-Ohio Plane Crash Fatal to Two IRONTON, O., Aug.
-9 A light plane crashed and burned in woods 10 miles south of Ironton today, killing two members of the Civil Air Patrol.
+Ohio Plane Crash Fatal to Two IRONTON, O., August 9 A light plane crashed and burned in woods 10 miles south of Ironton today, killing two members of the Civil Air Patrol.
 The dead were identified as J. Harmon Smith, 31, pilot, of Ironton, and Carlos Wyant, 32, of Russell, Ky.
-The crash came soon after the plane had taken off from the Huntington-Ironton Chesapeake airport.
-The plane struck a hillside within sight of Mrs. Maggie Smith’s home, they said he was expected to fly over his mother’s home at nearby Horseshoe Bend.
-William Mapes and Fred Huff, both near Ironton, escaped from the burning wreckage.

-Portsmouth Times, Portsmouth, Ohio Thu, Aug 13, 1942 – Page 2
+Portsmouth Times, Portsmouth, Ohio Thu, August 13, 1942 – Page 2

 Civil Air Patrol Drops Flowers During Rites

-Three planes droned overhead and dropped flowers while John Harmon Smith, 31, of Ironton and Raceland was buried in Woodland Cemetery.
+Three planes droned overhead and dropped flowers while John Harmon Smith, 31, of Ironton and Raceland, was buried in Woodland Cemetery.

-In the planes, were Clinton Phillips, flight leader, Walter Sparks, E.E.
+In the planes were Clinton Phillips, flight leader, Walter Sparks, E.E.
 Worrell, Victor Bond, James Gibson, and D. Hatfield, all of Huntington.
 Meanwhile, a group of CAP fliers headed by Gordon Chain served as a guard of honor and pallbearers in the cemetery.

-Sandusky Register, 15 Jan 1943, Fri, Page 3
+Sandusky Register, January 15 1943, Fri, Page 3

-HANGAR BURNS HUNTINGTON, WV Jan.
-15 —A spark from a welding torch touched off a blaze that destroyed a hangar, four airplanes, three spare motors, and shop equipment valued at $20,000 at the Huntington-Ironton-Chesapeake airport last night.
+HANGAR BURNS HUNTINGTON, WV January 15 —A spark from a welding torch touched off a blaze that destroyed a hangar, four airplanes, three spare motors, and shop equipment valued at $20,000 at the Huntington-Ironton-Chesapeake airport last night.
 Four airplanes were wheeled out of the building undamaged.

-The Baltimore Sun, 10 Feb 1943, Wed, Page 7
+The Baltimore Sun, February 10 1943, Wed, Page 7

 400 Army Air Cadets Will Train At Marshall Huntington, W. Va.
-Feb.
-9 Marshall College has been selected to train 400 army aviation cadets, who will begin arriving on February 28, Dr. J. D. Williams, president, announced today.
+February 9 Marshall College has been selected to train 400 army aviation cadets, who will begin arriving on February 28, Dr. J. D. Williams, president, announced today.
 Williams said that one hundred of the cadets will be housed on the campus and 300 in a hotel to be designated by the army.
 All will be fed at the college.
 In addition to flight training at the Huntington-Ironton-Chesapeake Airport, the cadets will attend classes taught by the Marshall faculty.
-He emphasized that there will be no interruption of the normal college operations by the arrival of the cadets.
+He emphasized that there would be no interruption of the normal college operations by the arrival of the cadets.

 Beckley Raleigh Register, Beckley, West Virginia Thu, May 17, 1945 – Page 7

-Airport May Be Made a Sand Pit
+The airport May Be Made a Sand Pit.

 Joe Wilson of nearby Chesapeake, Ohio, said that if the Huntington-Ironton-Chesapeake airport is discontinued as an airfield, he probably will open a sand and gravel pit on the tract.

-Wilson holds a 90-year-old lease on the property, which had been sublet for five years to Airport Manager, Howards G. Mayes.
+Wilson holds a 90-year-old lease on the property, which had been sublet for five years to Airport Manager Howards G. Mayes.
 American Airlines, Inc., last week suspended use of the field, announcing that it would make no more stops there until the present runway is improved and extended.

-The Cincinnati Enquirer, 17 May 1945, Thu, KENTUCKY EDITION, Page 2
+The Cincinnati Enquirer, May 17 1945, Thu, KENTUCKY EDITION, Page 2

 A proposal that Huntington and Ironton, Ohio, and Ashland, Ky., join In a cooperative effort to reestablish the Huntington-Ironton-Chesapeake Airport for airliner service was announced today.

-Detroit Free Press, 12 Aug 1946, Mon, Page 10
+Detroit Free Press, August 12 1946, Mon, Page 10

 Huntington-Ironton-Chesapeake Airport was located in Lawrence County, OH, just across the Mighty Ohio River From Huntington, WV.
 Lawrence County Airpark was also known as the Huntington-Chesapeake Airport or "Huntington's Airport", opening Aug.
 31, 1929.

-From David Smith Facebook Group Huntington WV You Grew Up In H-Town If…: Huntington-Ironton-Chesapeake Airport was located in Lawrence County, OH, just across the Mighty Ohio River From Huntington, WV.
-Lawrence County Airpark was also known as the Huntington-Chesapeake Airport or “Huntington’s Airport”, opening on Aug.
-31, 1929.
-In 1938 when American Airlines inaugurated regular passenger service with DC-2 airliners and, later, DC-3s.
+In 1938, American Airlines inaugurated regular passenger service with DC-2 airliners and, later, DC-3s.
 American discontinued service at the airport in 1945, deeming it no longer adequate.
-Before World War II, there had been much talk of building a new, larger airport.
+Before World War II, there was much talk about building a larger airport.
 But the war temporarily halted that discussion.
 The end of the war and the departure of American Airlines at Chesapeake, Ohio, gave new momentum to the idea of building a modern airport.
 The result was Tri-State Airport, which opened in 1952.

 Before World War II, there had been much talk of building a new, larger airport.
 But the war temporarily halted that discussion.
 The end of the war and the departure of American Airlines at Chesapeake, Ohio, gave new momentum to the idea of building a modern airport.
 The result was Tri-State Airport, which opened in 1952.

-From David Smith Facebook Group Huntington WV You Grew Up In H-Town If…: Some additional history here; – Efforts toward the development of aviation in the Tri-State areas were initiated on December 8, 1922, when the Chamber of Commerce formed its first aviation Committee to select a site for an airfield.
-Their original selection of Kyle Field at Kyle Landing was used until 1927 when a search for a larger and more permanent site was undertaken.
+Their original selection of Kyle Field at Kyle Landing was used until 1927, when a search for a larger and more permanent site was undertaken.
 Similarly, in February of 1929, the Embry-Riddle Company predecessor of American Airlines proposed to build an airport at their own expense at South Point, Ohio, provided that various cities in the Tri-State area would agree not to build a competing airport.
-All area cities agreed to this except Huntington and an airport was opened in Chesapeake, Ohio, later that year.
+All area cities agreed to this except Huntington; an airport was opened in Chesapeake, Ohio, later that year.
 This remains the current Lawrence County Airport.

 Efforts toward the development of aviation in the Tri-State areas were initiated on December 8, 1922 when the Chamber of Commerce formed its first aviation Committee to select a site for an airfield.